 Remember: don't invest more than you can afford to lose.

 Risk tolerance is a crucial factor in determining the proper asset classes to invest in.
 The higher your risk tolerance, the more you can invest in riskier asset classes to earn higher returns.
 For example, if you have a low risk tolerance, you may want to invest in bonds or mutual funds, while if you have a higher risk tolerance, you may want to invest in crypto, stocks, and real estate.

 How to Build Wealth

-The secret to building wealth is to live within your means, put aside some savings for big purchases in the short term, and make intelligent investments for a high return in the long term.
-The more you save & invest, the more money you'll ultimately be able to make.
+The secret to building wealth is living within your means, putting aside savings for big purchases, and making intelligent investments for a high return over the long term.
+The more you save & invest, the more wealth you'll ultimately be able to build.